OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 October 2001.md

 - U.S. President may die in office within 1–2 years, though probability is low
 - Individuals "rescued" may have pre-set programs to activate in society
 - Group infiltration by **STS**-aligned agents is ongoing
+- 4th Density events used WTC collapse for abduction and implantation of programs.

 ---

 ## Contact and Alien Interactions